Yurt-the-coder/Yurt_Calculator_V1/README.md

         (b) ZeroDivisionError
             - Handles when the user attempts to divide by zero (0) when the functions that involve division are called.
             - Only activates if the variable "b" = 0 and the one of the division functions is called.

+The test.py file is a proof of concept for having two separate main loops that can be selected between.

+Calc_V1.5.py is the main file for the regex driven PEMDAS calculator